Welcome

 • Mitchell Winter, Performer

-Mitchell Winter, Theater credits include: Hamlet (dir.
-Kenny Leon, Public Theater’s Shakespeare in the Park), Wolf Play (dir.
-Dustin Wills, MCC & Soho Rep)(Lortel Award for Best Ensemble), Dracula and The Importance of Being Earnest (dir.
-David Auburn, Berkshire Theatre Group), Frontieres Sans Frontieres (Bushwick Starr), Redemption Story (ART/NY), A Winter’s Tale, A Doctor In Spite of Himself, American Night (Yale Rep), Sleep No More (Punchdrunk), Miss Saigon (Australian National Tour), Thoroughly Modern Millie (The Production Company), Normativity (NYMF), Die Fledermaus (Australian Opera Studio) and Joseph… Dreamcoat (Really Useful).
+MITCHELL WINTER, Theater credits include: Hamlet (Public Theater’s Shakespeare in the Park), Wolf Play (MCC & Soho Rep)(Lortel Award for Best Ensemble), Dracula and The Importance of Being Earnest (Berkshire Theatre Group), Frontieres Sans Frontieres (Bushwick Starr), Sleep No More (Punchdrunk), Death of Rasputin (Governor’s Island), Redemption Story (ART/NY), A Winter’s Tale, A Doctor In Spite of Himself, American Night (Yale Rep), Miss Saigon (Australian National Tour), Thoroughly Modern Millie (The Production Company), Normativity (NYMF), Die Fledermaus (Australian Opera Studio) and Joseph… Dreamcoat (Really Useful).
 Film/TV credits include: Mr. Robot (USA Network), Oh Jerome No (FX), If Not Love (official Sundance selection).
 MFA: Yale School of Drama.

 About Anne